 The NASUWT is the largest teachers' union in the UK and the only teaching union to effectively organise throughout the UK.
 The NASUWT covers all educational professionals who have a contract which requires them to teach, lecture or instruct including students training to teach.

 Joining the NASUWT today means that you have the peace of mind of knowing that the most influential teachers' union, with the most school based representatives is on hand to offer you the support and guidance you need.
 Joining the NASUWT today couldn't be easier.
 The quickest and most convenient way to join is online, alternatively you can make one quick telephone call to the NASUWT Membership Team on 0121 457 6211.

 Current Membership Offers

 From time to time the NASUWT has reduced subscriptions offers, the Union understands that such offers are particularly important in the current economic climate.
-The current membership offers the NASUWT have in place include free membership until the end of 2011 for any teacher who joins the NASUWT for the first time and supplies the Union with direct debit details for future subscription payments.
-Free and then further reduced subscriptions for newly qualified teachers and free subscriptions for student teachers.
+The current membership offers the NASUWT have in place include free and then further reduced subscriptions for newly qualified teachers and free subscriptions for student teachers.
 There are also offers at different times of the year for more established teachers, keep looking at the Join NASUWT pages to see what membership offers are available in 2014.